-A final copy of the paper needs to be submitted to your primary advisor (for grading) and to the Honors Office (including the required title page and signatures).
+A final digital of your paper needs to be submitted to your primary advisor (for grading) and to the Honors Office, honors@andrews.edu (including the required title page and signatures).
 The Honors Office sets a deadline for the submission of the final version of the written thesis two weeks prior to the Thesis Symposium (consult published Honors calendar).
+Digital submissions are preferred as one file only.